 Click on the images below to open each story:

-- Check your privacy settings – make sure that your personal information is not available to everyone.
-This means that only your friends can see your posts, photos and details such as which school you go to.
+Check your privacy settings – do not allow your personal information to be public.
+Only allow your friends to see your posts, photos, and details such as your school, where you live, etc.

 Think before you post – will the message worsen the situation by angering the person posting the Hate Speech?

 Consider blocking offensive posts so you don’t see them – but remember they can still be seen by others and cause harm, so should be reported to the platform moderators.

 www.bullying.co.uk has some excellent advice for young people on staying safe online, particularly on how to report harmful content to particular sites such as Facebook, Instagram and others